Table of Contents

 StAAR Center: Subject Tutoring and Accessibility

 The Student Accessibility and Academic Resource (StAAR) Center provides general academic support, in the form of study assistance, note taking, writing assistance, as well as specific subject tutoring, including for this class.
 They can help reinforce subject material, help you develop effective study strategies, and help you take responsibility for your own learning.
 Tutoring is available via drop-in hours as well as by appointment.
 There is more information available via the StAAR Center website.
-Their Academic Coaching web page has information and links for workshops and tutors among other things.

 We want to ensure equal access and support for all qualified students by providing reasonable accommodations to ensure each student can fully participate in the course.
 The Tufts StAAR Center accessibility services team helps us accommodate students with special needs.
 Students with special needs should contact the StAAR Center via the above link to determine and authorize appropriate accommodations.

-Accoommodations cannot be applied retroactively (e. g., you cannot get extensions for exams or assignments already done), so it is important to do this right away.
+Accommodations cannot be applied retroactively (e. g., you cannot get extensions for exams or assignments already done), so it is important to do this right away.

 If you qualify for accommodations, it is important to give that imformation to me as soon as possible — within the first 2 weeks of the term or within a week of adding the course.
 It can take several days to work out accommodations, so I usually need the letter a week in advance.
 If you receive accommodations during the term, then please send the letter right away.
 This helps me plan so I can meet accommodations and support all the students in the course.